Service FAQ

 How much does DevSecOps implementation cost?

 Costs vary by company size and complexity.
-Startups may invest $25K–50K; SMBs $50K–150K for tools, training, and consulting.
-These are estimates—actual ROI depends on reduced incidents and faster deployments.
+Investment covers tools, training, and consulting.
+Contact us for a tailored estimate--actual ROI depends on reduced incidents and faster deployments.

 Can DevSecOps actually speed up development?

-Yes—automating security checks removes manual bottlenecks, leading to more frequent releases and less rework.
-Organizations report significant improvements in deployment frequency and reduced remediation time when security is built in early.
+Yes--automating security checks removes manual bottlenecks, leading to more frequent releases and less rework.
+Organisations report significant improvements in deployment frequency and reduced remediation time when security is built in early.

 What are DORA metrics and how does DevSecOps improve them?